| HOME | BOOKS | ESSAYS | BOOKSTORE |

 Boudhanath: The Great Stupa

-The Legend of the Great Stupa of Boudhanath (mChod rten chen po bya rung kha shor gyi lo rgyus thos pas grol ba), a Padmasambhava treasure text revealed by Lhatsun Ngonmo, hidden again to be rediscovered by Ngakchang Sakya Zangpo in the 16th century; introduction and translation by Keith Dowman, illustrated by 8 historical drawings and photographs of the Stupa, and line drawings and block prints, 62 pages, designed by Keith Payne, published by Footprint Publishing, Poulnabrucky, Ballyvaughan, Ireland, 1993.
+The Legend of the Great Stupa of Boudhanath (mChod rten chen po bya rung kha shor gyi lo rgyus thos pas grol ba) is a Padmasambhava treasure text, revealed by Lhatsun Ngonmo, then hidden again to be rediscovered by Ngakchang Sakya Zangpo in the 16th century.

 The Great Stupa of Boudhanath in the Kathmandu valley, a vast dome-shaped monument representing the Mind of the Buddha, is the primary pilgrimage destination for Tantric Buddhists of the Himalayas and a major draw for Tibetan Buddhists from all over the planet.
 This small book brings together virtually all we know about the Great Stupa of Boudhanath.
 The core text translation relates the Tibetan legend of the massive monument’s origins and describes how it is to be worshiped, the benefits of worship and the apocalyptic results of failure to maintain it.
 The introduction describes the fabric of the Stupa in detail, its symbolic meaning and its functions.
 The history of the stupa from its origins in the fifth century to the present day is also presented here for the first time.'